Morocco reopened its air borders for fully vaccinated tourists on February 7.

 Is it safe to visit Morocco during COVID-19?

 The CDC ranks Morocco at level is 3, – high risk of COVID-19 transmission.-

 What is the current COVID-19 situation in Morocco?

 As of May 19, Morocco has reported 1,166,100 positive COVID cases and 16,075 confirmed deaths caused by the virus.

 Police regulate travel between cities to prevent violations of the orders prohibiting travel.
 Travel between cities in Morocco depends on the cities possessing similar COVID infection profiles.

-Completing a health form detailing your condition over the previous 30 days;
+- Complete a health form detailing their health condition over the previous 30 days;

 Located on the northwestern tip of Africa and separated from Spain only by the Strait of Gibraltar, Morocco offers many adventures for tourists.
 The rich culture, Mediterranean beaches, and the Sahara Desert offer temptations for anyone.